|

 - Water can damage the internal safety mechanism in the gas control and may create a hazardous condition.
 If your gas control has gotten wet, for example - as a result of flooding, it MUST be replaced immediately by a trained service technician.

+YOUR SAFETY IS OUR BUSINESS!
 We can make your purchase of propane easier and more affordable with our innovative payment options.
 We offer summerfill discounts, budget payment plans, prepayment plans, electronic payment (EFT), and of course a cash discount is available.
 Credit cards are accepted as well!
 As we enter the new millennium let Consumers Cooperative Society be YOUR supplier of clean burning, efficient LP Gas.